CANITEY/obsidian/5 - Main Notes/Subdomain enumeration.md

 - domains gathered depends on the wordlist used, if you have private wordlist you will get unique results
 cons:
 - slower
+- generated a lot of
-- makes the target notice o
+- makes the target notice you

 # References